 In 2017, I began (Your) Mummy Stories as a platform to engage each and every one in the conversation on Egyptian mummies in museums.
 I wanted to know how individuals feel about, and interact with, Egyptian mummies in museums.
 I didn’t want to find this out through impersonal questionnaires filled in a hurry at the end of a museum visit – I know even I don’t really write more than two words on those.
 Instead, I wanted individuals to send me their story, their encounter, their criticism, their memories, fun, honest, concerned, engaged stories.
-I shared them on Mummy Stories because they were fun, entertaining, heart-warming, important, engaging and crucial to today’s discussions on human remains in museums.
+I shared them on Mummy Stories because they were entertaining, heart-warming, important, engaging and crucial to today’s discussions on human remains in museums.
 I wanted to engage all of you in some form of participatory discussion that I felt did not (and possibly still does not) exist in museums.
 The result was beyond my expectations, and I thank you for this.
-You can find the stories here and the report here.

 But why Egyptian mummies only?
 Well, this comes directly from my own research interest as a historian of Egyptology and a museologist.
 My research has always, and still is, focused on Egyptian mummies in museums.
 I am interested in bringing to light the complexities of engagements with Egyptian mummies in museums, and to demonstrate that these are multi-layered and embedded in a long history of engagements in and out the museum.